destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 The compiler creates a new document, coded into Java bytecode.
 Any device capable of running Java will be able to interpret/translate this file into something it can run.
 The compiled bytecode is platform-independent.

-You don't have a physical Java Machine, but you have a virtual Java machine (implented in software) running inside each electronic gadget.
+You don't have a physical Java Machine, but you have a virtual Java machine (implemented in software) running inside each electronic gadget.
 The virtual machine reads and runs the bytecode

 ## What you'll do in Java